linemos/kubernetes-intro/tasks/2-main-tasks.md

   kubectl exec -it <INSERT_THE_NAME_OF_A_POD> -- printenv
   ```

-  Here you can see that we have IP adresses and ports to our frontend service.
-These IP adresses are internal, not reachable from outside the cluser.
+  Here you can see that we have IP addresses and ports to our frontend service.
+  These IP addresses are internal, not reachable from outside the cluster.
   You can set your own environment variables in the deployment specification.
   They will show up in this list as well.

 3. We can also describe our deployment, to see its statuses and pod specification: